MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/resource-request/ios/index.md

 Use the `response` and `error` objects to get the data that is retrieved from the adapter.

 ## For more information
-> For more information about WLResourceRequest, refer to the user documentation.
+> For more information about WLResourceRequest, [refer to the API Reference](http://www.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/com.ibm.worklight.apiref.doc/html/refobjc-worklight-ios/html/Classes/WLResourceRequest.html).

 <img alt="Image of the sample application" src="resource-request-success-ios.png" style="margin-left: 15px; float:right"/>
 ## Sample application